I Parachute Battery (Bull's Troop) Royal Horse Artillery: Post-war

 Post-war, the battery remained part of the 2nd RHA, equipped with Sexton 25 pounder self-propelled guns.
 Initially stationed in Palestine, by 1950 it was at Hildesheim in Germany as part of the BAOR.
 In February 1958, 2nd RHA reverted to the Royal Artillery as 2nd Field Regiment, RA and the battery was transferred to 4th RHA in exchange for N Battery.
-It was now equipped with Cardinal 155mm self-propelled guns and stationed at Hohne.
+It was now equipped with Cardinal 155 mm self-propelled guns and stationed at Hohne.

 In 1961, it was decided to convert 33rd Parachute Light Regiment RA into a RHA regiment.
 As a result, 4th RHA reverted to the Royal Artillery as 4th Regiment Royal Artillery and its three batteries – F, G and I – were transferred to 7th Parachute Regiment Royal Horse Artillery on 27 June 1961.
-Initially equipped with the 105mm Pack Howitzer, in 1974 the battery (and regiment) was re-armed with the L118 light gun.
+Initially equipped with the 105 mm Pack Howitzer, in 1974 the battery (and regiment) was re-armed with the L118 light gun.

 Other than a period from 1977 to 1984 when the battery (and the regiment) was rerolled as a field artillery unit and posted to the BAOR in Germany, it has been based in England, initially at Aldershot but latterly at Colchester.

 Since 1961, it has been posted to Kuwait in 1961, Aden in 1964, a number of roulement tours to Northern Ireland (Operation Banner) in the infantry role, Belize in 1992, Cyprus as part of UNFICYP (June to December 1994), Macedonia and Kosovo (Operation Agricola) in June 1999, Sierra Leone (Operation Silkman) in May 2000, Afghanistan (Operation Jacana) in 2001 and 2002, the Gulf War (Operation Telic) from March 2003, and Afghanistan again (Operation Herrick) in 2008.